mindspore-ai/docs/tutorials/lite/source_en/quick_start/quick_start.md

 ### Downloading and Deploying a Model File

-In this example, the  download.gradle File configuration auto download `mobilenetv2.ms `and placed in the 'app / libs / arm64-v8a' directory.
+In this example, the build process automatically downloads the `mobilenetv2.ms ` by the download.gradle file and saves in the 'app / libs / arm64-v8a' directory.

 Note: if the automatic download fails, please manually download the relevant library files and put them in the corresponding location.